Xenchiii/CES/README.md

 # ICCT COLLEGES COMPUTER EXPLORER SOCIETY - ANTIPOLO CAMPUS

-This is the official website for the ICCT Colleges Computer Explorer Society - Antipolo Campus, built with Next.js and Firebase.
+This is the official website for the ICCT Colleges Computer Explorer Society - Antipolo Campus, built with Next.js, Visual Studio Code, Atom and Firebase.

 ## Core Features: